 Our goal is to teach vocal skills and offer opportunities for listening and performing that deepen each child's musical understanding and appreciation.
 The NCYC also serves to encourage personal growth as an individual and as a member of an ensemble.

-North Country Chorus is the financial sponsor of NCYC, and is pleased to partner with Catamount Arts in order to support this group to become more regional.
+North Country Chorus is the financial sponsor of NCYC, was pleased to partner with Catamount Arts in order to support this group to become more regional.
 In the fall/winter, rehearsals were held at Catamount Arts, which made the program available to more students.
 During that time we averaged 30 students weekly in grades 3-8, from 12 towns.
 Again, the group performed at the Athenaeum Holiday and at First Night North with the NEK All Stars.
 Rehearsals were suspended in March due to the pandemic.

 In the summer, a small group of the children participated in an online project offered by Lewis.
 In-person rehearsals resumed in September – outside, masked, and socially distanced.
 Mr. B.G.'s focus was devoted to beat and no beat, steady and unsteady beat, beats grouped in 2 and 3, shorthand writing of rhythmic patterns, simple rhythm two-part invention, rhythm canons and notating melodic contours.